Provincial Advisory Group

 The Gender Equity Learning and Knowledge Exchange was initially driven by the vision and guidance of a Provincial Advisory Group comprised of leaders from various organizations in British Columbia with a regional and provincial interest in addressing gender inequities and ending gender-based violence.

 The group had several key meetings to discuss the vision and work of the Gender Equity Learning and Knowledge Exchange.
 The group operated from an intersectional and critical race theory framework and convened knowledge keepers from across the province to provide advice on research, practice, and knowledge exchange.
-From this Provincial Advisory Group, Battered Women’s Support Services (BWSS) team members now work to disseminate knowledge and to continue the work of the Gender Equity Learning and Knowledge Exchange.
+From this Provincial Advisory Group, Battered Women’s Support Services (BWSS) team members now work to gather and disseminate knowledge and to continue the work of the Gender Equity Learning and Knowledge Exchange.

 Amy S. FitzGerald

 BC Society of Transition Houses

 Amy S. FitzGerald is the Executive Director and formerly the Director of Training & Programs at the BC Society of Transition Houses (BCSTH).